flybywiresim/docs/docs/start/fbw-versions.md

     !!! info ""
         **Current Stable Version - v0.6.2**

-    Stable is our variant which has features which are the most mature and most tested so that it should be a reliable version for the more conservative user preferring stability over newest features.
+    Stable is our version which has features that are the most mature and most tested so that it should be a reliable version for the more conservative user preferring stability over newest features.

     This version will not always be up to date but we work hard at ensuring its compatibility with the current version from Microsoft Flight Simulator.

 === "Experimental Version"

-    This version is similar to the development version, but contains custom systems.
+    This version is similar to the development version, but contains custom systems in earlier development phases.

     !!! info ""
         Experimental is currently on **hold**.